Video Game: Of Orcs And Men

 - The Dung Ages: The lower-class human areas are anything but pretty (being a more or less constant barrage of rain, mud and sewers), and one of the traitor orcs has a rant about living conditions for free/traditional orc tribes that doesn't sound much better.
 Goblins, of course, live in filth and garbage.
 Only very wealthy humans, the Sisters of Laments and the Order of Mages seem to have it particularly good in this setting.
 And even then it's mostly the very wealthy - the latter simply aren't covered in dirt.

 - The Quisling: Quite a few orcs have assimilated into the Empire rather than even offer token resistance, but the ultimate example is Marhlok, Arkail's father, who sold his entire tribe into slavery and seems to show no remorse for it.
-Subverted.
+Which is subverted.
 While he doesn't regret his choice, he only did it to prevent a mass execution then and there and is now the leader of the resistance in the Mire.

 - Shout-Out: The "I'm a Killer" achievement, awarded for assassinating 47 enemies as Styx.